 In an effort to exceed last year's record fundraising total, organizers of this year's campaign challenged you to take Toys for Tots to your school, workplace, neighbourhood or organization.

 Make Toys for Tots your charity this holiday season.
 Getting involved was as easy as collecting new, unwrapped toys, cash, gift cards for teens or Canadian Tire money.
 A member from the Toys for Toys team was happy to pick-up your group's donation for you.

-Members of the public were invited to make their donation of new, unwrapped toys, Canadian Tire money and/or cash at any Canadian Tire location or police station in Halton Region between Friday, November 23 and Sunday, December 16.
+Members of the public were invited to make their donation of new, unwrapped toys, Canadian Tire money and/or cash at any Canadian Tire location or police station in Halton Region between Friday, November 15 Friday, December 19.

 Click here for a complete list of Toys for Tots drop-off locations.
 For a list of gift ideas for children/teens aged 10-16, click here.

 The Salvation Army then identified local families experiencing difficulty and distributed toys purchased and/or collected from each location directly to them.

 For more information, contact Jody Dugas at 905-825-4747 ext.
 4TOT (4868).